 We've talked in the past about the elements that make for a functional home bar.
 Storage for beverages, a work surface, and storage for your barware.
-While these things can get you to either the most minimal of home bar solutions or the most decked out version, these pointers are really just the basics.
-In order to make your home bar the perfect solution for you, consider the basics, but also consider the style, the features, and the location.
+While these things can be the basis for either the most minimal of home bar solutions or the most decked out version, these items are really just the start.
+In order to make your home bar the perfect solution for you, also consider the style, the features, and the location.
 Keep reading to find out how our team of designers plan and design home bars.

 Start with the Functional Pieces